Home > News > Tracing History in Family Treasures

 In 1938, the Nazis stormed the Ephrussi mansion in Vienna, confiscating the family’s precious art, silver, porcelain, and jewelry.
 They ordered Emmy’s devoted maid, Anna, to help pack these valuables for the Reich.
 At great risk, Anna surreptitiously removed the netsuke from the vitrine, a few figures at a time over a two-week period, hiding them initially in her apron pocket and then in her mattress for the duration of the war.
 In 1945, Anna returned the complete collection to Edmund’s grandmother, Elisabeth, saying she was glad to have saved something for the family.

 When Elisabeth’s brother Iggie moved to Japan in 1947, he brought the Japanese netsuke collection back to its land of origin.
 Proudly displaying the collection in his Tokyo apartment, Iggie introduced each piece individually to his beloved great-nephew Edmund.
 Edmund’s favorite was a small hare with amber eyes.

-Today, the netsuke collection is in Edmund’s home in London.
-Edmund keeps the vitrine that houses the collection unlocked, inviting his children to touch, hold, and imagine stories for each figurine.
-And so, what Edmund poetically calls “the sensuous, sinuous intertwining of things with memories” continues into another generation.
+While Edmund’s children were growing up, the netsuke collection resided in the de Waal home in London.
+Edmund kept the vitrine that housed the collection unlocked, inviting his children to touch, hold, and imagine stories for each figurine.
+And so, what Edmund poetically calls “the sensuous, sinuous intertwining of things with memories” continued into another generation.